 Risks of investing in Panama include:

 - Dependence on Global Trade.
-Global slowdowns may hamper the country's economy, given its reliance on the Panama Canal, although infrastructure projects and its domestic economy have largely shielded it from the 2008-current slowdown.
+Global slowdowns may hamper the country's economy, given its reliance on the tourism and service industry as well as the Panama Canal, which is the main hub of international trade and off-shore banking.

 - Political Issues.
 While Panama's economy is relatively stable, relative to others in Central America, the country still struggles with political corruption and other issues that may cause reduced confidence on the part of investors.